Back to Portfolio

 Project ID: 1385

-In Ghana, where deforestation and charcoal consumption threaten both the environment and household well-being, Man & Man Enterprise (M&M) is sparking a revolution.
-Founded in 2007 by visionary social entrepreneur Michael Yaw Agyei, M&M’s mission is to slash woodfuel use, curb deforestation, and reduce CO2 emissions by distributing high-efficiency cookstoves to vulnerable households.
-With over 330,000 cookstoves installed, impacting more than 1 million beneficiaries, M&M is cooking up a brighter, greener future for Ghana.
+In Ghana, where deforestation and charcoal consumption threaten both the environment and household well-being, Man & Man Enterprise (M&M) is sparking a change.
+Founded in 2007 by social entrepreneur Michael Yaw Agyei, M&M’s mission is to slash woodfuel use, curb deforestation, and reduce CO2 emissions by distributing high-efficiency cookstoves to vulnerable households.

 Traditional cooking methods in Ghana rely on inefficient charcoal stoves that devour scarce wood resources and release toxic smoke, contributing to deforestation and serious health issues like respiratory diseases.
 M&M’s improved cookstoves halve fuelwood consumption, saving time, money, and natural resources while producing far less harmful smoke.
 This transformation enhances well-being, particularly for women and children, creating safer, healthier homes and empowering families to thrive.